reflectoring/reflectoring.github.io/_posts/2019-09-18-spring-boot-mock.md

 ### Why Do My Spring Tests Take So Long?

 If we use `@MockBean` and `@SpyBean` a lot in our tests, running the tests will take a lot of time.
-This is due to the fact that Spring Boot creates a new application context for each test, which can be an expensive operation depending on the size of the application context.
+This is because Spring Boot creates a new application context for each test, which can be an expensive operation depending on the size of the application context.

 ## Conclusion